Nutty

 Your money is also protected by the Financial Services Compensation Scheme (FSCS), which gives you protection up to £85,000 should anything go wrong, which is incredibly unlikely.

-Any cash you have is held in trust accounts by separate banks, and Interactive Investor can never access it.
-Plus, your money within investments are with the investment funds themselves, so there’s even more protection.
+Any cash you have is held in trust accounts by separate banks, and interactive investor can never access it.
+Plus, your money within investments are held in your name, so only you can access them, so there’s even more protection.

 Pros